ADeliciousMan/A-Delicious-Marlin-Ender-3-Firmware/README.md

   * Added new DELICIOUS COMMANDS
     - PID E 260C (Useful for ABS and ASA)
     - PID Bed 90C (Useful for ASA)
-* MENU_ADDAUTOSTART (adds ability to turn on autostart with runs gcode on boot with name auto0.g.code)
+* MENU_ADDAUTOSTART (adds ability to turn on autostart which runs gcode on boot with name auto0.g.code)

 #### 2023-09-20 - V1.9.0 - Customizer Support Update